elnobun/Movie-Trailer-Website/README.md

 Often, the first argument of a method is called self.
 This is nothing more than a convention: the name self has absolutely no special meaning to Python.
-Note, however, that by not following the convention your code may be less readable to other Python programmers, and it is also conceivable that a class browser program might be written that relies upon such a convention.
+Note, however by not following the convention your code may be less readable to other Python programmers, and it is also conceivable that a class browser program might be written that relies upon such a convention.

 Here's our new class: